 How do you get here?

 Some come by sea, landing at the many ports, marinas, and yacht clubs.
 A few come by jet, touching down at the private strip at Fox Harb'r Resort in North Wallace.
 But most come by land, travelling the Trans Canada Highway and other secondary highways and by-ways.

 If you are on wheels, whether two, eighteen, or anything in between, there are a number of highways that lead to and through Six Rivers, but four entry points are central.
-If you are coming from other parts of Nova Scotia (from the east), you have arrived when you reach Wentworth on Nova Scotia Route 4, or Malagash on Route 6.
-If you are coming from New Brunswick, other Canadian provinces or the USA to our west, drive through Amherst and continue on Route 6, or stay on the Trans Canada Highway 104 to the Town of Oxford, "The Gateway to Six Rivers to the Sea".
+If you are coming from other parts of Nova Scotia (from the east), you have arrived when you reach Wentworth on Nova Scotia Route 4, or Cumberland County on Route Six.
+If you are coming from New Brunswick, other Canadian provinces, or the USA to our west, drive through Amherst and continue on Route Six, or stay on the Trans Canada Highway 104 to the Town of Oxford, "The Gateway to Six Rivers to the Sea".
 Appropriately, you take Exit Six from the Trans Canada.

 We are very proud of our Six Rivers region.
 It is rustic and rural, wooded and watered, farmed and fished, and home to some of the friendliest people you will find in this world.
 It is naturally off the beaten path, and that is part of its great beauty and charm.
 In short, it is our home, a great place to live, work, and play.

 Welcome to Six Rivers to the Sea—Nova Scotia's Water Playground.